-The orphan elimination algorithms of this paper ensure that schedules are serially correct for all nonaccess transactions, both orphans and non-orphans.
-To ensure this, the orphan elimination algorithms rely on the generic objects to ensure serial correctness for non-orphans; in fact, the algorithms work with any generic objects that ensure serial correctness for non-orphans.
-Thus, the orphan elimination algorithms and the concurrency control algorithms are independent.
+To ensure that every transaction sees a serial view, the orphan elimination algorithms described in the remainder of this paper rely on the generic objects to ensure that non-orphans see serial views.
+However, as we will describe in more detail later, it is not necessary to use a particular kind of generic object, such as the locking objects from [9].
+Instead, we will show that the orphan elimination algorithms work with any objects that ensure serial correctness for non-orphans.
+In other words, the orphan elimination algorithms and the concurrency control algorithms are essentially independent.
 We prove a result of the following sort for each orphan elimination algorithm: if α is a schedule of the system with orphan elimination and T is a transaction, then there exists a generic schedule β such that $\beta |T = \alpha|T$ and T is not an orphan in β .
 In other words, the orphan elimination algorithms prevent transactions from "knowing" that they are orphans - everything a transaction sees is consistent with what it could see in some execution in which it is not an orphan.
+This result can be combined, for example, with a result such as Theorem 4 to show that all transactions obtain serial views in a system with orphan elimination and locking objects.
 We will make these ideas more precise later in the paper.

-Theorem 4 implies that locking objects can be used with the orphan elimination algorithms to yield serial correctness.
-There are also many other examples of suitable generic objects, however.
-For example, it is shown in [3] that objects that use read-write locking instead of exclusive locking ensure serial correctness for non-orphans.
-We are also currently working on generalizing the results in [21] to nested transaction systems.
-This will permit us to show that many other kinds of objects ensure serial correctness for non-orphans, including objects that use timestamps for concurrency control [17], and objects that use more general approaches to locking [5, 18, 21].
+This modularity has important advantages in building systems.
+Objects can be constructed to ensure serial correctness for non-orphans, without worrying about orphans at all.
+For example, it is shown in 3 that objects that use read-write locking (as opposed to exclusive locking as used in the locking objects of [9]) ensure serial correctness for non-orphans.
+We are also currently working on generalizing the results in [20] to nested transaction systems.
+This will permit us to show that many other kinds of objects ensure serial correctness, including objects that use timestamps for concurrency control [16], and objects that use more general approaches to locking [5, 17, 20].
 The results in this paper indicate that the orphan elimination algorithms analyzed here can be combined with any of these objects.